Hillary Scholten

 Hillary Jeanne Scholten (/ˈskoʊltən/ SKOHL-tən; born February 22, 1982) is an American politician and attorney who has served as the U.S. representative from Michigan's 3rd congressional district since 2023.
-She is the first woman to represent the district and the first Democrat to represent Grand Rapids in Congress since the 1970s.
+She is a member of the Democratic Party.
+Her district, which was once represented by former President Gerald Ford, is based in Grand Rapids and includes much of the urban core of West Michigan.
 Before her election, Scholten worked as an attorney for the Department of Justice and in private practice.

-Her district, which was once represented by former President Gerald Ford, is based in Grand Rapids and much of the urban core of West Michigan.
+Scholten is the first woman to represent the district, the first Democrat to represent Grand Rapids in Congress since Richard Vander Veen left office in 1977, and the second to represent the city since 1913.

 Early life and education

-Scholten was born on February 22, 1982, in Michigan.
-She grew up in Hudsonville, a suburb of Grand Rapids.
+Scholten was born on February 22, 1982, in Grand Rapids.
+She grew up in Hudsonville southwest of Grand Rapids.
 Her mother worked as a public school teacher and her father was a sports journalist for The Grand Rapids Press.
-Her great-great-grandparents emigrated to West Michigan from the Netherlands; and her parents raised her in the Christian Reformed Church, a Calvinist denomination having its roots in the Dutch Reformed Church.
+Her great-great-grandparents emigrated to West Michigan from the Netherlands; and she grew up in the Christian Reformed Church, a Calvinist denomination having its roots in the Dutch Reformed Church.

-Scholten went to Unity Christian High School and then attended Gordon College, where she earned a Bachelor of Arts in 2004.
+Hillary Scholten went to Unity Christian High School in Hudsonville and then attended Gordon College in Wenham, Massachusetts, where she earned a Bachelor of Arts degree in 2004.
 After college, she worked as a social worker, focusing on housing advocacy for the AIDS Action Committee.
-She later did immigration work for Catholic Charities of the Archdiocese of Washington.
-She went on to earn a Juris Doctor from the University of Maryland School of Law in 2011.
+She later worked for Catholic Charities of the Archdiocese of Washington in immigration.
+She earn a Juris Doctor degree from the University of Maryland School of Law in Baltimore in 2011.

 Legal career

-Following law school, Scholten clerked for the U.S. Court of Appeals for the Second Circuit, specializing in immigration law.
+After law school, Scholten clerked for the U.S. Court of Appeals for the Second Circuit, specializing in immigration law.
 She later joined the U.S. Department of Justice as an attorney adviser for the Board of Immigration Appeals from 2013 to 2017, where she worked on federal immigration policy during the Obama administration.
-Afterwards, she went back to Michigan and became a staff attorney at the Michigan Immigrant Rights Center and later worked in private practice.
+Afterwards, she returned to Michigan, became a staff attorney at the Michigan Immigrant Rights Center and later worked in private practice.